-Credit recovery is a competency-based remediation program that takes the place of summer school.
+Credit recovery for students returning to Dominican is a competency-based remediation program that takes the place of summer school.
 If a student fails no more than four semesters, in all courses, for the year, she will be permitted to return to Dominican provided she removes the deficiencies in credit recovery.
-All failures, including one-semester courses, must be remediated in Dominican's credit recovery program.
+All failures, including one-semester courses, must be remediated in Dominican's credit recovery program, unless the student is not returning to Dominican.